 Razer only recently jumped into the gaming chair market, but its first effort, the Razer Iskur, shows just how well the firm understands gamers, as well as just how on lock it is when creating gaming hardware.

-As one would want on a premium gaming chair, the Iskur comes with 4D armrests, which allow for a wide-variety of configurations, and there is also excellent lumbar support and neck support (there is an included neck cushion), too.
-Throw in a solid recline angle of 139 degrees and an easy assembly and you start to see why the Iskur is worth considering.
+As one would want on a premium gaming chair, the Iskur comes with 4D armrests, which allow for a wide-variety of configurations on test, and there is also excellent lumbar support and neck support (there is an included neck cushion), too.
+We enjoyed the Iskur's recline angle of 139 degrees and found its assembly easy.

 To see how this chair compares to our number one gaming chair choice, be sure to check out our Secretlab Titan vs Razer Iskur comparison feature.

-The latest GT Omega Element gaming chair is a real star.
+As we discovered when producing T3's official GT Omega Element review, this gaming chair is a real star.
 Solidly constructed, very comfortable to sit in and made from reassuringly premium materials, the GT Omega Element is just jaw-dropping to behold.
 And as for the looks, those are just god-tier.

-As you can see from the image above, the GT Omega Element goes for a sleek and minimalist design.
+As you can see from the image above, which was taken by T3's reviewer in our dedicated gaming chair testing facility, the GT Omega Element goes for a sleek and minimalist design.
 It's subtle and understated, and we like the way it looks – however you've got your gaming desk or den set up, this is a chair that's going to fit right in.

 You get extra head and lumbar support cushions included with the chair if you need them, and the price is reasonable too.
 The way the GT Omega Element is built, you get the impression that this is a chair that's going to last years and years, and you can rely on it to keep you well supported during your gaming adventures.